avikarto/pandasExamples/foodData/README.md

 # foodData
-[Data Science] Analysis of a JSON database containing USDA nutrition information for over 6600 different food items.
+[Data Science] Analysis of a poorly-organized JSON database containing USDA nutrition information for over 6600 different food items.

 This project seeks to import and munge a large JSON database into a useable dataframe object.
 Tthe following project goals are addressed: